raphapc/jest-test/README.md

 # jest-test

-Project to use as example of the [Jest](https://jestjs.io) for testing
+Project sample to use as example of the [Jest](https://jestjs.io) for testing